 The Isle of Man’s borders will remain closed to non-Island residents until further notice.

 Full details can be found on the Isle of Man Government’s Travel Advice page.
 Please ensure that you understand the travel restrictions in place before making a reservation with us.

 We shall continue to follow Isle of Man Government’s guidance on this matter.

-From Monday the 15th of June all passengers* will be required to wear face masks or face coverings whilst in our UK Terminals or on board our vessels when travelling with us.
+All passengers* are required to wear face masks or face coverings whilst in our UK & IOM Terminals or on board our vessels when travelling with us.
 The safety of our passengers and crew is our number one priority, and we ask that all customers arrive at our ports prepared and with their own face mask or face covering.